SchwarzRene/Eduflow/docs/tiss_readme.md

 ```
 $env:AUTH_SERVER_BASE = "http://YOUR_SERVER_IP:7000"
-dist/AutoGroupLoginClient.exe
+dist/EduFlowProClient.exe
 ```

 Notes:
 - Client opens `http://127.0.0.1:5000` automatically (local UI only).
-- Client DB with requests is per-user at `%LOCALAPPDATA%\\AutoGroupLogin\\app.db`.
+- Client DB with requests is per-user at `%LOCALAPPDATA%\\EduFlowPro\\app.db`.
 - Accounts are stored only on the server in `auth.db`.
+- Static assets (CSS/JS) are included in the executable.

 ## ⚠️ Disclaimer